amiaopensource/av-python-carpentry/_episodes/11-dataanalysis.md

 Alice is happy with the fruits of her efforts--she's gathered technical metadata from every file contained on her hard drives, she's made copies of existing MP4s, she's created new MP4s, she's losslessly transcoded her uncompressed Quicktime master files, and she's found ways to skip over those files (DV-encoded) that wouldn't benefit from this kind of transformation.

-But Alice has realized that while doing the work is one thing, being able to analyze the data surrounding her efforts and communicate that information upstream to senior management at New Amsterdam, is perhaps as important as creating smart, automated workflows to begin with.
+But Alice has realized that while doing the work is one thing, being able to analyze the data surrounding her efforts, and being able to communicate that information upstream to senior management at New Amsterdam, is perhaps as important as creating smart, automated workflows to begin with.

 > ## pandas: the Google Sheets/Excel replacement you didn't know you were missing